 The windows are toughened glass all in good order.

-The vessel was fitted with a manual steering gear in good condition with the emergency tiller…
+The vessel is fitted with a manual steering gear with the emergency tiller…

 Bruce 15 kilo with 8 mm chain 20 metres long length not checked.
 Kedge anchor with rope.

 Plastimo Compass.
-Feruno radar.
+Furuno radar.
 NASA wind and direction.
 Two depth sounders Garmin and echo pilot, Lowrance chart plotter, VHF DSC all working.
 Blipper radar reflector.

 c.
 Master Switch

-The vessel was fitted with a switch of the selector/disconnector type as close to the battery box as practical, on the positive line, easily accessible and with the position clearly marked.
+The vessel is fitted with a switch of the selector/disconnector type as close to the battery box as practical, on the positive line, easily accessible and with the position clearly marked.

 d.
 Navigation Lights.